stackbuilders/tutorials/tutorials/haskell/gui-application/tutorial.md

 ## Containers

 Still, even non-resizable window with title is boring.
-What we would like to do is to put something *inside* of that window.
+What we would like to do is to *put something inside* that window.
 This brings us to the GTK+ notion of *container*.
-Container is a widget that can contian another widgets inside.
-There are two types of contianers:
+Container is a widget that can contain another widgets inside.
+There are two types of containers:

-* those that serve purely decorative purpose and can contain only one widget inside;
+* those that serve purely decorative purpose and can contain only one widget;

 * those that help organize forms and can contain several widgets.